 The London Institute of Tibetan Studies

-The London Institute of Tibetan Studies focuses on the study of Tibetan culture through academic lectures, short courses and online study programmes which cover the Five Great Fields of Knowledge: Art, Medicine, Language & Grammar, Logic and Meditation / Buddhist Studies.
+The London Institute of Tibetan Studies was established as part of the Shang Shung Foundation in 2010 and focuses on the study of Tibetan culture through academic lectures, short courses and online study programmes which cover the Five Great Fields of Knowledge: Art, Medicine, Language & Grammar, Logic and Meditation / Buddhist Studies.

 Please see our Events Calendar for further details of our events and courses.

-The Shang Shung Institute organises courses, study seminars, conferences and exhibitions as well as translating original Tibetan texts into the major Western languages.
-It has a publications arm as well as an archive based in Italy and the International Institute offers study grants to young Tibetans.
+The Shang Shung Foundation organises courses, study seminars, conferences and exhibitions as well as translating original Tibetan texts into the major Western languages.
+It has a publications arm as well as an archive based in Italy and the International Foundation offers study grants to young Tibetans.

-The central office of the Shang Shung Institute is based in Tuscany, Italy.
-Other branches are found in the UK, Austria, Argentina, Australia, Russia, and the USA.
-The Institute works in collaboration with academic institutions, universities, foundations and museums, and actively engages in increasing public awareness knowledge of Tibetan culture.
+The central office of the Shang Shung Foundation is based in Tuscany, Italy.
+Other branches are found in the UK, Austria, Argentina, Australia, Russia, Spain and the USA.
+The Foundation works in collaboration with academic institutions, universities, foundations and museums, and actively engages in increasing public awareness knowledge of Tibetan culture.

 Shang Shung UK Ltd.